 A Step by Step Guide to the PCB Fabrication Process

 A Printed Circuit Board (PCB) is a thin board that connects electronic components.
 Used in almost every electronic device that you can think of, PCBs have developed in complexity over time whilst delivering a more compact design.
 So how is a printed circuit board produced?
-Find out here as we breakdown the PCB Fabrication process.
+Find out here as we break down the PCB Fabrication process.

 Step 1: Quote & Order

 Every manufacturing job at Newbury Electronics starts with an order that we have received online or over the phone.
 It is then the job of our sales team to ensure that all of the information we receive from the customer is sufficient for us to make the printed circuit board.
-For standard construction PCBs, we only require a brief description of the nature of the PCB together with Gerber and CNC drill file data.
-For multi-layer PCBs we require detailed material specifications and layer build-up drawings.
+For standard construction PCBs, we only require a brief description of the nature of the PCB, together with Gerber and CNC drill file data.
+For multi-layer PCBs, we require detailed material specifications and layer build-up drawings.
 Once our team is happy with the specification, the details are passed onto our CAD CAM department to process the data for production.

 Step 2: CAD/CAM

 The CAD CAM tooling process is a crucial step in the PCB fabrication process to ensure that the data we prepare can be manufactured.
-Our engineers take customer data and produce PCB production tooling using the latest CAD CAM software tools, with complete design rule checking.
-Part of the data that our engineers produce is film work data which can be plotted on our laser plotter and printed onto silver halide photography.
+Our engineers take customer data and create PCB production tooling using the latest CAD CAM software tools, with complete design rule checking.
+Part of the data that our engineers produce is film work data, which can be plotted on our laser plotter and printed onto silver halide photography.

 Step 3: Drilling

 Once the PCB design has been verified, the next step is to drill via holes in the copper blanks.
 Printed circuit boards need holes to both mount components and to connect the top and bottom layers at different points.
 The location of the holes will depend on the design of the circuit board.
-The PCBs are drilled on an automatic load and unload drilling machine that is linear motor driven in the x, y and z axis.
+The PCBs are drilled on an automatic load and unload drilling machine that is linear motor-driven in the x, y and z axis.
 The machine contains a vast number of drills to accommodate all sizes that may be required during the course of the drilling, which could take a few days.
 A typical PCB production panel will have multiple circuits as our cost-effective setup allows us to produce up to 10 or 11 circuits at the same time on the same sheet.

 Step 4: Multi-Layer Vacuum Lamination

 The multi-layer bonding process creates the blank on which you print the outer layers of the circuit board.
 The inner layers, which have already been prepared with a printing tech process, are bonded using prepregs in the multi-layer press.
-Platens loaded with the inner layer blanks are loaded on to the lamination press and heated with oil at about 185 degrees for about two hours to cure the laminate.
+Platens loaded with the inner layer blanks are loaded onto the lamination press and heated with oil at about 185 degrees for about two hours to cure the laminate.

 After the multi-layer bonding process, you’re left with a blank with copper sheets on either side.
 The patterns within that blank cannot be seen and so drilling through the blank is required to target the pads on the inner layers.
 The X-Ray hole drilling machine is used for drilling precision holes in the multi-layer blanks.
 It x-rays targets in the corners of the blank and calculates the best position for two registration holes on the centre line of the blank.
 This process ensures that we drill accurately through the inner layers.